 The Aga Khan Fund for Economic Development (AKFED) has a solid reputation and extensive experience working in tourism in East Africa through its subsidiary, the Tourism Promotion Services (TPS).
-TPS is a listed company in Nairobi, Kenya that manages a regional portfolio of 15 hotels, resorts and lodges in Kenya, Uganda, Tanzania and Rwanda.
+TPS Eastern Africa is a listed company in Nairobi, Kenya that manages a regional portfolio of 23 hotels, resorts, lodges and camps in Kenya, Uganda, Tanzania and Rwanda.

 On January 9, 2007, TPS signed a renewable, 30-year lease agreement with the Government of Rwanda (GoR) to manage and operate the Kigali Serena Hotel (Kigali Serena) in Kigali (formerly the Inter-Continental Hotel) and the Lake Kivu Serena Hotel (Kivu Serena) in Gisenyi (formerly the Kivu Sun Hotel).